VysotskiVadim/pandoc_resume/markdown/cv_vadzim_vysotski.md

     Used intensively: Haxe, Monosyne (in-house game engine), TDD\
     Used less so: C#, JS, Gradle, Android, iOS

-    * Implemented features that require synchronization of few microservices, animations, and user actions.
+    * Implemented features that require synchronization of a few microservices, animations, and user actions.
 It's just tons of asynchronous code;
-    * Improved project stability by refactoring which fixed ANR and crashes;
     * Split existing heavyweight screens into modules(module per feature), so that it's easy to: add/delete/change features, switch on/off features at runtime;
-    * Setup IoC container's scopes;
+    * Adopted IoC container's scopes that simplified state management;
-    * Did code review and was reviewed by teammates;
     * Supported company infrastructure libraries: fixed C# specific issues in Haxe code, setup unit tests to cover cs target;
-    * Ported but not released existing game for the Chinese market;
+    * Ported but not released the existing game for the Chinese market;
-    * Implemented text localization mechanism;
+    * Implemented text localization mechanism based on code generation;
     * Setup web client CI;
     * Improved web client deployment process to support build per QA or more simultaneously, not just 4 stages as it was before;
-    * Setup release process, so that any dev in the team could release the app;
+    * Involved everybody in the release process, so we got rid of bus factor;
     * As a client developer negotiated with product guys incoming features, to find a perfect balance between technical complexity and business value.

 [EPAM systems](https://www.epam.com/).
 2014 - 2017